hmworsham/lab-notebook/notebooks/er_sensor_maintenance.md

 Destroyed.
 Wet.
 Dead logger.
 No data download.
 Send to lab for retrieval.

 EDED77
-Destoyed.
+Destroyed.
 Removed to read at home.
 Failed to read at home.
 Logger is dead.
 Send to lab for retrieval.

 #### Soil DTP
 EF707A